 Not every disadvantage I list will be a disadvantage for you.
 With that said, after I cover some of the “universal” disadvantages of acacia wood, I will go over some of the more circumstantial issues.
 You might as well know what you’re taking on!

-For a fuller deep dive, please keep reading, and let’s explore this together.
+Please keep reading for a fuller deep dive, and let’s explore this together.

 - Acacia wood is sensitive to temperature.